badtoyz/markdown-docs/projects-i-use.md

 #Just some projects i use

 >This is some of the projects that i use.
-I manly use [KDE](kde.org) and Yakuake for a termanl.
+I manly use [KDE](kde.org) and Yakuake for a terminal.
 I do am majority of my work in the CLI (Command Line Interface).
->I have been using Linux since about 1995 and have had to use the CLI for a long time to get thing done in linux.
-Now day a lot has changed and is not needed as much any more, but being stuck in my ways i still do most thing in the CLI but browes the web.
+>I have been using Linux since about 1995 and have had to use the CLI for a long time to get thing done in Linux.
+Now day a lot has changed and is not needed as much any more, but being stuck in my ways i still do most thing in the CLI but browse the web.